Death of Ellen Greenberg: Deemed a suicide by the Philadelphia Medical Examiner's Office

+Apartment cleaned and electronics released, and then retrieved

-The apartment was cleaned and sanitized on January 27, after permission to do so was given from the police.
-James Schwartzman, Samuel Goldberg's uncle and the Chairman of the Pennsylvania Judicial Conduct Board in Pennsylvania, also entered the apartment that day to retrieve work and personal laptops, phones, and credit cards belonging to both Goldberg and Greenberg.
-Police returned to the scene on January 28 after gaining a search warrant, and also requested and retrieved the items taken by Schwartzman.
+The apartment was professionally cleaned and sanitized on January 27, after police gave permission to do so.
+James Schwartzman, Samuel Goldberg's uncle, who was an attorney and the Chairman of the Pennsylvania Judicial Conduct Board, also entered the apartment that day to retrieve work and personal laptops, cell phones, and credit cards belonging to both Goldberg and Greenberg.
+Police investigators returned to the scene on January 28 after securing a search warrant, at which point they requested and retrieved the electronic items taken by Schwartzman.

+Pennsylvania assumes control of case; concludes the death is a suicide and says the case is closed

-In early 2018, the office of Pennsylvania Attorney General Josh Shapiro took over the case.
-In 2019, a spokesperson for Shapiro stated that computer searches made on Ellen's computer pointed toward Greenberg's death being a suicide and that the investigation had been closed.
-Legal representation for the Greenberg family disputed such evidence on the laptop, stating that it is undisputed that Samuel Goldberg's uncle James Schwartzman took possession of Ellen's iPhone and two computers, breaking the chain of custody.
-The Philadelphia Police had also sent Ellen Greenberg's computers to the Philadelphia Regional Computer Forensics Laboratory (RCFL) for a forensic examination, and a police document later summarized the findings: "Keyword Searches were done on every computer searching for Suicide Information and the examination did not reveal anything remarkable."
+In April 2018, the office of Pennsylvania Attorney General Josh Shapiro assumed control of the case due to a conflict of interest within the Philadelphia District Attorney's Office.
+In May 2019, a spokesperson for the Attorney General's office stated that internet searches recovered from Ellen's personal computer pointed toward Greenberg's death being a suicide, and that the state's independent investigation had been closed.

+Legal representation for the Greenberg family disputed the validity of the computer evidence, stating that it was undisputed that Samuel Goldberg's uncle, James Schwartzman, had taken possession of Ellen's iPhone and two computers, thus breaking the chain of custody, before he handed them over to police.
+The Philadelphia Police Department had also previously submitted Ellen Greenberg's electronic devices to the Philadelphia Regional Computer Forensics Laboratory (RCFL) for a forensic examination, and an internal police document later summarized the findings: "Keyword Searches were done on every computer searching for Suicide Information and the examination did not reveal anything remarkable."

-During the multi-year period in which the Pennsylvania Attorney General's Office had control over the case, the Greenberg family's legal team provided them with a significant volume (over 10 gigabytes) of new evidence, including detailed forensic files and medical findings; 3D stab wound analyses of each of the 20 strikes Ellen suffered; and lengthy depositions of three Philadelphia medical examiner officials, one of whom said Ellen was likely already dead when one of those stab wounds occurred.
+During the year in which the Pennsylvania Attorney General's Office maintained jurisdiction over the case, the Greenberg family's legal team submitted to it a substantial volume of data exceeding 10 gigabytes of newly developed evidence.
+The submission included forensic files and medical evaluations, digital three-dimensional anatomical reconstructions detailing and analyzing each of the 20 stab wounds inflicted upon her body.
+It also included extensive deposition transcripts of three officials from the Philadelphia Medical Examiner's Office, one of whom testified that Ellen was likely already dead before a final stab wound was delivered.

-In July 2022, the internet community uncovered relationships between Josh Shapiro and the families of Samuel Goldberg and James Schwartzman, prompting the Attorney General's Office to send the case to the Chester County, Pennsylvania District Attorney's Office to avoid the "appearance of a conflict [of interest]."
-The Chester County District Attorney announced the investigation was inactive, citing an independent forensic expert with an undergraduate degree in entomology (the study of insects) and without any medical training, which was widely criticized by Greenberg's legal team and the true crime community.